Johnson, Cahill, Jagielka, Cole

 Real Madrid forward Kaka has missed the cut for Brazil, but Luis Fabiano and Ronaldinho have both been included by Luiz Felipe Scolari, as well as QPR goalkeeper Julio Cesar.

 Chelsea defender David Luiz is set to miss out on the game as he is suffering from a calf strain.

 - England have won only three of their 23 games with Brazil, losing 11 and drawing nine.

 - The Three Lions' winless run against the Selecao stretches back eight games - the last win came under Bobby Robson in 1990.

 - England won that game 1-0 courtesy of a goal from Gary Lineker.

-- Brazil has only won two of its past 10 games at Wembley.
+- Despite the poor run against Scolari's side, Brazil have only won two of their past 10 games at Wembley.

-- England has scored in all but one of its 31 games at the new Wembley.
+- England have scored in all but one of their 31 games at the new Wembley.

-- Of its last 18 games, Brazil has won 15 and lost just twice.
+- Of their last 18 games, Brazil have won 15 and lost just twice.

-- The last tie between these two sides saw Brazil run out to a 1-0 win in Doha in 2009.
+- The last tie between the sides saw Brazil run out 1-0 winners in Doha in 2009.

 - Neymar (pictured, right) will be the visitors' main threat with eight goals in his last six international appearances.